Watara Supervision

 The Watara Supervision, also known as the QuickShot Supervision in the UK, is a monochrome handheld game console, originating from Asia, and introduced in 1992 as a cut-price competitor for Nintendo's Game Boy.
 It came packaged with a game called Crystball, which is similar to Breakout.
-One unique feature of the Supervision was that it could be linked up to a television via a link cable.
+One unique feature of the Supervision was that it could be linked up to a television via an official accessory.
 Games played in this way would display in four colors, much like Nintendo's Super Game Boy add-on for the SNES.
 A full color TV link was also in the works, but because of the Supervision's failure to make a major impression among gamers it was cancelled, along with the games which were in development for it.

 Though the machine garnered some attention at launch (mainly due to the low price for the machine and its games, which many felt might enable it to make inroads into Nintendo's market share) it was ultimately unsuccessful in unseating the Game Boy from its position as the world's most popular handheld.
 Reasons commonly cited are the poor quality screen which was prone to blurring and made following the action difficult, a general lack of games and the simplistic nature of those that were released.

 Yet another problem was that most of the games that were available were developed in Taiwan or Hong Kong, meaning that fans of big-name Western and Japanese developers were underwhelmed by the apparent lack of support from these companies.
 Only a tiny handful of games were developed by third parties, including Sachen and the British developer B.I.T.S.
 Up against Nintendo's list of popular franchises (Zelda, Mario, Metroid) and those of its third parties (Castlevania, Mega Man) - all of which eventually surfaced on the Game Boy - the Supervision's games were of little interest to most.

 Marketing

 The Watara Supervision's main marketing point was its low price; the Supervision was US$49.95 in 1992 while the Game Boy was US$89.99.
 Games for the Supervision were also much cheaper than Game Boy games, and advertisements emphasized this price difference, with one British ad for the Supervision calling it "the affordable hand-held games machine".
 It was also bundled with headphones, batteries, and a Breakout clone titled Crystball.

-To keep their costs down, Watara farmed out the international marketing and distribution to third parties leading to various versions including the QuickShot Supervision, Travell Mate, Hartung SV-100, and Electrolab in Argentina, under two different models: the Supervision (in a form factor resembling Nintendo's Game Boy) and the Hipervision.
-In Taiwan and Hong Kong, it was released as the 泰可BOY (Tiger Boy).
-The QuickShot version differed from the original Watara format by having the console body split into two parts enabling the screen to be tilted in relation to the control section.
-This version was also the initial release in North America, although without the QuickShot branding.
+To keep their costs down, Watara farmed out the international marketing and distribution to third parties leading to various versions: